Dehydrating Food

 Keep the oven door open slightly during drying.
 A rolled

-air can escape while the heat stays in the oven.
-Four to six inches for
+can escape while the heat stays in the oven.
+Four to six inches for electric

-electric ovens or 1 to 2 inches for gas ovens is usually enough space for
+ovens or 1 to 2 inches for gas ovens is usually enough space for ventilation,

-ventilation, but use a thermometer to check the oven temperature to make sure
+but use a thermometer to check the oven temperature to make sure it stays at

-it stays at 140 F. An electric fan placed in front of the oven door helps to
+140 F. An electric fan placed in front of the oven door helps to keep the air

 Shifting the trays often is important for even drying because